teemyl/MemeStockProfitTargetCalculator/README.md

 # Meme Stock Profit Targeter

 MSPT is a command line tool for critical space mission preparation.
+It uses [Open Exchance Rates API](https://openexchangerates.org) to fetch the USD/EUR rate.
+You can create an free account for limited usage [here](https://openexchangerates.org/signup/free).

 ## Installation